fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 }
 ```

 This is as simple as i gets, and the core loop is basically this.
-The devil is in the ``compute_iterations()``.
+The devil is, of course, in the ``compute_iterations()``.

 ## A bit of Mandelbrot

 The Mandelbrot calculation is both very complex and very simple.
-I mean, it’s quite simple, but it uses complex numbers.
+By that I mean it is quite simple, but uses complex numbers.

 To compute the Mandelbrot set for the coordinate ``c``, you start with ``z = 0`` and perform the following operation in a loop: ``z = z^2 + c``.
 If the value "diverges," the point is outside the Mandelbrot set.
 If it doesn't diverge, the point is within the Mandelbrot set.

 {% blogimage "img/stupid-meme.jpg", "Probably not the best illustration" %}

 Determining if a series diverges in general is not trivial.
-However, in the case of the Mandelbrot set, if z becomes "large enough" (specifically, if its absolute value exceeds 2), you can conclude that the series diverge.
+However, in the case of the Mandelbrot set, if ``z`` becomes "large enough" (specifically, if its absolute value exceeds 2), we can conclude that the series diverge.

-This means that the Mandelbrot set is black and white.
+Note that this means that the Mandelbrot set is black and white.
 A point is either "inside it", or "outside it".

 {% blogimage "img/mandel-bw.jpg", "The real set is a bit boring" %}

-To get a nicer image, we display how many iteration counts it took to detect the divergence.
+To get a nicer image, we display a different character depending on how many iteration it took to detect the divergence.
 Checking that the value does not "diverge" is much harder in theory, but pretty simple in practice: if we didn't "diverge" after a fixed number of iterations, we consider the point to be **in** the Mandelbrot set.

 Saying "``z=z^2+c``", with ``z`` and ``c`` being complex numbers may not mean much to people not familiar with such concepts.
 But it is much simpler than it sounds.
 A complex number have two parts, a "real" one and an "imaginary" one.
 Think of them as the "real" one being on the horizontal axis, and the "imaginary" one being on the vertical axis.
 The numbers we know and love all lie on the horizontal axis.
 There is an imaginary number ``i`` that is just like ``1``, but on the vertical axis.
 It has the fascinating property that ``i^2=-1``.
 Armed with that, we can do the Mandelbrot calculation:

 The number ``z`` have a real part, ``zx`` and an imaginary part, ``zy``.
-We write this "``z = zx+i.zy``".
+We write this "``z = zx + i.zy``".
 The number ``c`` is the same, with ``cx`` and ``cy``.
-We write this "``c = cx+i.cy``".
+We write this "``c = cx + i.cy``".

 We can now rewrite the Mandlbrot iteration forumla as "``znext = z^2 + c``" (the next value of ``z`` is the square of the current value of ``z`` plus ``c``).